jamuhl/nodeCQRS/README.markdown

 This is a sample implementation of CQRS / Eventsourcing Infrastructure in node.js using:

 - [redis](http://redis.io/) for Pub/Sub and Storage.
-- [node-eventstore](https://github.com/adrai/node-eventstore) for EventSourcing including it's redis storage implementation.
+- [node-eventstore](https://github.com/adrai/node-eventstore) for EventSourcing including its redis storage implementation.
 - [backbone.CQRS](https://github.com/jamuhl/backbone.CQRS) to bring CQRS to client with ease.

 ### get it up and running